psychemedia/storytelling-notes/hand-of-glory.md

 A brief report in the *Nottingham Review* of [Friday 15 March 1811](https://britishnewspaperarchive.co.uk/viewer/bl/0001100/18110315/045/0004) records:

-> Last week, as some men were emplyed in lowering a hill near Nottingham gallows, they dug up more than twenty human sculls, and a number of other bones of a corresponding nature; but from there not being one entire skeleton found, from the number of limb-bones not being proportionate to the number of sculls, and from the whole being found near the surface, it is very probable they were taken thither at some distant period, on the lowering of one of the churchyards.
+> Last week, as some men were employed in lowering a hill near Nottingham gallows, they dug up more than twenty human sculls, and a number of other bones of a corresponding nature; but from there not being one entire skeleton found, from the number of limb-bones not being proportionate to the number of sculls, and from the whole being found near the surface, it is very probable they were taken thither at some distant period, on the lowering of one of the churchyards.

-Or how about the following case, which starts in Dececember, 1812, with reports in Worcester of a *"daring robbery and attempt at murder"*.
+Or how about the following case, which starts in December, 1812, with reports in Worcester of a *"daring robbery and attempt at murder"*.

 ```{admonition} Daring Robbery and attempt at Murder, December 1812
 :class: dropdown